Kooperlol/kooperlol/README.md

 ### 👋 Welcome!

+I'm Kooper Propp, a Computer Science student at the University of Wisconsin - La Crosse.
 I’m a curious builder who loves solving problems, learning new technologies, and creating projects that make a real impact in my community.
 Whether it’s building full-stack apps, experimenting with new frameworks, or exploring how tech can improve everyday life, I’m driven by a passion for innovation.

 ---